 Moreover, it’s not like I didn’t have enough money.
 No. On the contrary, I actually have around 12,000 euros in the bank.
 But I am so scared that I will spend 5,000 of that in one month thinking that Western Europe and Scandinavia (specially) would cost me my legs and my arms.
 I’m not a fan of guidebooks but I also tried reading Lonely Planet’s Europe on a Shoestring to find an answer.
 The book was totally unhelpful.
 It’s actually almost useless for planning and budgeting a Euro Trip.
 I have never used it since.

-So I set off for my Euro Trip praying that I will not spend 5,000 euros in one month.
+I have my Schengen visa sorted out, bought a travel insurance and I set off for my Euro Trip praying that I will not spend 5,000 euros in one month.
 It has to be done anyway.
 I decided that I’ll use this month-long Euro Trip as an experiment to see how much it really cost to travel in Europe.
 I was very anal about it so I created an Excel file of all my travel expenses to track everything down to the last centavo.
 I eventually did this for all my other trips because I wanted to know where my money was being spent.

 I hope that this will help you in planning and budgeting your Euro Trip.
 Use this as your starting point to base your travels and expenses.
 Curious how much my Euro Trips cost me?
 It averages to 1000 euros a month.
 Of course this will vary person to person so try the online calculator and see how much it will be for yours.
 If you have more questions, please please please do not hesitate to contact me.